The term Digital Transformation (DX) is used a lot, and for clarity there’s a definition below so that we’re all on the same proverbial page:

 Define the journey THEN DO IT

 A failed DX initiative can be costly in terms of resource and unrealised benefits so it’s important to define the strategy at the beginning, but the approach should be to take small steps.
-Transforming everything at once can spread resources too thin and result in significant change in a short period of time, which can have a detrimental impact.
+Transforming everything at once can spread resources too thin and result in a significant change in a short period of time, which can have a detrimental impact.

 Furthermore, unlike a traditional transformation initiative, it’s difficult to plan the whole DX journey and impending changes at the outset.
 Technology will continue to evolve but so will your processes.